Undergraduate Alternative Loans

 Steps Taken With Decision Process:

 An internal review was completed with the lenders most often chosen by University of Scranton students.
-The goal was to provide a limited amount of recommended lenders that will provide the best loan offerings, electronic loan certification, customer service, reliability of the program and total number of loans accepted in the previous academic year.
+The goal was to provide a limited amount of recommended lenders that will provide the best loan offerings, electronic loan certification, customer service, and reliability of the program.

 Criteria Used To Select Lenders: